ramified/personal_handwritten_collection/README.md

 I hope that (as well as reimbursement+insurance+illness) can explain the very long gap.
 Anyhow, I should stop this gap now.

-Nov 17th-24th: Participate in the conference in Singapore.
+Nov 17th-24th, 2024: Participate in the conference in Singapore.
 Stayed in the flight.

+Dec 22nd, 2024 - Jan 5th, 2025: Merry Christmas and Happy new year!